jeyrb/hass_supernotify/README.md

 Optionally chime aliases can be set up so that simple names can be given for Amazon tune paths, or multiple types of chime all mapped to same name.
 This can be used in combination with method default targets for concise notifications.

+Switches are a little special, in that they are binary on/off.
+However, since many 433Mhz ones can take an additional melody code, its common to have different melodies represented by separate `switch` entities for the same underlying devices.

 #### Example